wdk-docs/nest-docs/content/techniques/validator/class-validator.md

 }

 let post = new Post();
-post.title = "Hello"; // should not pass
+post.title = 'Hello'; // should not pass
-post.text = "this is a great post about hell world"; // should not pass post.rating = 11; // should not pass
+post.text = 'this is a great post about hell world'; // should not pass post.rating = 11; // should not pass
-post.email = "google.com"; // should not pass
+post.email = 'google.com'; // should not pass
-post.site = "googlecom"; // should not pass
+post.site = 'googlecom'; // should not pass

 validate(post).then((errors) => {
   // errors is an array of validation errors if (errors.length > 0) {
-    console.log("validation failed. errors: ", errors);
+    console.log('validation failed. errors: ', errors);
   } else {
-    console.log("validation succeed");
+    console.log('validation succeed');
   }
 });

 validateOrReject(post).catch((errors) => {
-  console.log("Promise rejected (validation failed).
-Errors: ", errors);
+  console.log('Promise rejected (validation failed).
+Errors: ', errors);
 });
 // or
 async function validateOrRejectExample(input) {
   try {
     await validateOrReject(input);
   } catch (errors) {
+    console.log(
-    console.log("Caught promise rejection (validation failed).
-Errors: ", errors);
+      'Caught promise rejection (validation failed).
+Errors: ', errors,
+    );
   }
 }
 ```